BOOKS

 Chocolat, 1999The Lollipop Shoes, 2007Peaches for Monsieur Le Curé, 2012

-These books are part of an ongoing series, and for the most part stand alone, but work best in this order: 1: Chocolat.
+1: Chocolat.
 2: The Lollipop Shoes.
 3: Peaches for Monsieur le Cure.
 4: The Strawberry Thief.
+5: Vianne.

-Trying to decide if @Joannechocolat ‘Chocolat’ series is whimsy dressed in steel-toecapped boots, or an iron sword barefoot in a floral dress.
+Trying to decide if ‘Chocolat’ series is whimsy dressed in steel-toecapped boots, or an iron sword barefoot in a floral dress.
 Either way, it’s brilliant. (@CallMeHobbit on Twitter)

 Is this the best book ever written?
 Harris’s achievement is not only in her story, in her insight and humour and the wonderful picture of small-town life in rural France, but also in her writing.
 (Literary Review)